-Yugoslavia have certainly created opportunities to add to their tally, and they will come immensely close once again on 78 minutes when Pančev yet again is the danger man.
-The striker had been a menace to the hosts in this second half, and had grown in belief once he'd tucked away that goal early in the half.
+Yugoslavia have certainly created opportunities to add to their tally, and they will come immensely close once more on 78 minutes, when Pančev yet again is the danger man.
+The striker had been a menace to the hosts in this second half, and had grown in belief once he’d tucked away that goal early in the half.
 Perhaps he would often hear how it must have been a pleasure to play as a lone striker in front of such a gifted midfield, but it would appear true, as he got some excellent balls to work with.
 Not least from the team captain, and it was again Stojković who found Pančev with a lifted ball into the centre for the goal poacher to head onto the right hand post via the ground, before Pittas could boot it away with Kouis still sprawling on the floor.

 Nearing the end

-The next few minutes are unremarkable, with Yugoslavia continued in possession, however, without trying excessively to threaten Kouis' goal.
-They are keen on exploiting that right hand side, where it is now again Stanojković rather than Brnović who operates along with Stojković, although the latter can be seen popping up almost anywhere in an advanced position, as he's still having a major say in Yugoslav creativity.
-Mijatović has fallen back into the midfield deep, and is not often seen making advance, although he's quick in searching for team mates positioned further up the pitch. Škoro also engages in play, even if he'll still have to play second or even third fiddle behind their two attacking midfielders.
+The next few minutes are unremarkable, with Yugoslavia continued in possession, however, without trying excessively to threaten Kouis’ goal.
+They are keen on exploiting that right hand side, where it is now again Stanojković rather than Brnović who operates along with Stojković, although the latter can be seen popping up almost anywhere in an advanced position, as he’s still having a major say in Yugoslav creativity.
+Mijatović has fallen back into the midfield deep, and is not often seen making advance, although he’s quick in searching for team mates positioned further up the pitch. Škoro also engages in play, even if he’ll still need to act as second or even third fiddle behind their two attacking midfielders.